 Duplicative counting of end-use emissions along the oil and natural gas value chain makes accurate accounting and credible target-setting problematic.
 For example, the Scope 3 emissions from refining the oil we produce are a refiner’s Scope 1 emissions.
 The combustion of that oil in the form of an end-use product such as gasoline are also Scope 3 emissions for the producer of the oil, the refiner and the marketer.
 The combustion of gasoline is also a Scope 1 emission for distribution and transportation companies.
 Likewise, our Scope 3 emissions from the combustion of natural gas at a power station would be the electricity producer’s Scope 1 emissions and our own Scope 2 emissions for electricity purchased to run our operations.

-We believe that the most practical way to avoid double-counting of emissions and overlap of targets is for all companies to be compatible with the Paris Agreement and set targets for their Scope 1 and Scope 2 emissions.
+We believe that the most practical way to avoid double-counting of emissions and overlap of targets is for all companies to address their Scope 1 and Scope 2 emissions.

 Climate policy to address end-use demand and emissions

 We have been clear since our first Climate Change Position in 2003 that end-use emissions must be addressed to meet global climate commitments.
 Climate policies along with advances in technology and consumer choice will ultimately drive demand and end-use emissions.
-We accept that in the absence of full carbon capture and sequestration, demand for energy must shift toward low-carbon and non-carbon sources, so we take responsibility for encouraging that shift by the most practical and effective means available — our vocal support for carbon pricing that would cause a change in the choices made by end users, which is detailed in the Public Policy Engagement section.
-Our constructive advocacy for effective carbon pricing policy began when we became the first U.S. oil and gas company to join the United States Climate Action Partnership in 2007 and continued in 2018 when we joined the Climate Leadership Council as a founding member.
-It is also reflected in the fact that our main industry associations have now adopted positions on carbon pricing and other climate policies that align with our public positions.
+Our support for effective carbon pricing policy began when we became the first U.S. oil and gas company to join the United States Climate Action Partnership in 2007 and continued in 2018 when we joined the Climate Leadership Council as a founding member.
+It is also reflected in the fact that our primary industry associations have adopted positions on carbon pricing and other climate policies that align with our public positions.

-However, we also recognize the policy trend in the U.S. toward a regulatory approach to emissions reductions, and we advocate for effective and efficient regulations and legislation to advance economic incentives and reduce GHG emissions.
-To that end, we are leading discussions around additional policy options, aligned with our principles, that address end-use emissions.
+We support effective and efficient regulations and legislation to advance economic incentives and reduce GHG emissions.
+To that end, we continue to evaluate additional policy options, aligned with our principles, that address end-use emissions.

 Reporting